Course Overview

 Entry Requirements

-There are no formal academic requirements, however you should be working or volunteering in a suitable animal care environment such as a kennel or cattery to undertake the course, and have a mentor in your workplace who is willing to support you through your qualification.
+There are no formal academic requirements.
+You should, however, be working or volunteering in a suitable animal care environment such as a boarding kennel or cattery for a minimum of one day a week (or 12 days across the programme) and have a mentor in your workplace who is willing to support you through your qualification.

 Course Fees